 In 2005, almost by accident, The Summit Church moved to a multi-site strategy.
 We made the move because our worship services were full, and we had already multiplied the number of services to the breaking point.
 It’s the sort of “problem” any church would love to have!
-We learned on the fly, and over the past decade, we’ve been adjusting how we approach the multi-site model.
-As I’ve said before (and we’ve written extensively), we believe the multi-site model can be evangelistically effective, pastorally helpful and biblically faithful.
-With nine campuses in Raleigh-Durham (10 if you count our budding campus in Wake Correctional), it seems to be working.
+We learned on the fly, and over the past 15 years we’ve been adjusting how we approach the multi-site model.
+As I’ve said before (and we’ve written extensively), we believe the multi-site model can be evangelistically effective, pastorally helpful and biblically faithful, and help your church grow bigger.
+With nine campuses in Raleigh-Durham (10, if you count our budding campus in Wake Correctional), it seems to be working.

 There are, to be sure, bad ways of leading a multi-site church—just as there are a host of bad ways to lead a single-site church.
 So we constantly repeat one of our plumb lines to remind us of one of the key reasons why we do multi-site: Stay where you are; serve where you live; be the church in your community.